Belfast – Teck Mag Project

 - Our flagship project, is a culmination of many years of data gathering, geological interpretation, and field work performed by our exploration team, who have identified several potential target areas for various styles of potentially economic mineralization, including magmatic Ni-Cu-PGE, IOCG, VMS, Iron hosted Au and Paleo-Placer Au.

-- An aggressive Phase 2 diamond drilling program is scheduled to begin upon the discovery of any potential economic mineralization during the Phase 1 drill program and fully executed by Q4 2021, which includes the interpretation of drill results.
+- Phase 1 Drilling is expected to be completed by Q4 2021.
+An aggressive Phase 2 diamond Drilling program is scheduled to begin upon the discovery of any potential economic mineralization during the Phase 1 Drill program and fully executed by the end of Q4 2021, including the interpretation of drill results.

 Recently Consolidated Land Packages

 - In March 2021, the Company entered into a Purchase and Sale Agreement with Teck Resources Limited (“Teck”) whereby Conquest acquired a 100% interest in the DGC Ni-Cu-PGE property located in Afton Township, Ontario.

 - The DGC property is located in the central portion of our claim group covering the central portion of the Temagami Magnetic Anomaly, which is adjacent to the Sudbury Igneous Complex, one of the largest positive magnetic anomalies in North America.